by Mathis Wackernagel, Co-Founder and President

 The table below highlights key differences between the conventional “noble” narrative and the “necessary” narrative, and why at Global Footprint Network we are convinced that the “necessary” narrative would be far more effective in unleashing the sustainability transformation.

 Just to be clear: we are not denying that “free-riding” is a real force to contend with.
 Rather, we believe that our “skin in the game” is significant enough to make most sustainability actions also directly beneficial to the actor.

 The noble vs. necessary view of sustainability action

-(“skin in the game” is the dominant force)
+(hence you see “skin in the game” as the dominant force)

 |Therefore…||I bear the costs of reducing my carbon emissions, and all the benefits go to humanity.||I don’t want to wait to ready myself for the predictable challenges of climate change and resource constraints.|

 |In response…||The only options I see are international commitments and noble deeds (with no benefits to myself).||Taking action becomes necessary and essential for my own success.|